phpbrew/phpbrew/README.md

 phpbrew builds and installs multiple version php(s) in your $HOME directory.

-phpbrew also manage the environment variables, so you can `use`, `switch` php version whenever you need.

 What phpbrew can do for you:

 - Configure options are simplified into variants,  no worries about the path anymore!